im1g/OSINT-tool/README.md

-200+ Must-Know Tools for OSINT Investigations
+The tools I use for OSINT Investigations 150+
+Make a pull request If you would like to add your favorite or if I missed something important.